joshmarinacci/semantic-editor-js/README.md

 # Examples:

-Insert the poop emoji when you press command shift P. This looks more complicated than it is, so let's walk through it together.
+*Insert the poop emoji when you press command shift P*

+This looks more complicated than it is, so let's walk through it together.

 ```